 Vocational Assessment may be authorized whenever the participant's circumstances or career goals change.
 Job Finding may be authorized if a placement ends or is determined unsatisfactory to the participant.
 As a part of determining if Job Finding should be reauthorized, ODP will consider the reasons that the placement did not work for the participant and what changes, if any, will need to be made in the type of placement or career choice.

-Specify whether the service may be provided by (check each that applies):
+Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies):